axli-personal/note/README.md

 #### Build

-you needn't build it currently, because it only contains some text files.
+You needn't build it currently, because it only contains some text files.

+I recommand you use typora with github theme to view this tutorial.

-you can read it without clone it in github.
+You can read it without clone it in github for convenience.

 #### Current research

-* TypeScript basic [Now]
+* TypeScript basic [Wait]

   I will add some type, module and project knowledge of typescript.

   Also I will add some es6 feature.

-* Vue3 with TypeScript [Now]
+* Vue3 with TypeScript [Wait]

   Most of them are based on the `composition api` and it use it will bring many challenges.

   I want to add more example in real project and try to use the `vite` to replace the `vue-cli`.

-  I wil try my best to dive deeper in it In July and August.
+  The vue 3.2 change the useage a little and I will research it later.

 * Golang web [Now]